-Step 8: Use asset data to identify improvements
+Step 8: Use Asset Data to Identify Opportunities

-As you record data from routine inspections and repairs, you start to understand the frequency of breakdowns occurred and their causes.
-Seeing these trends visually helps to plan when equipment should be serviced to prevent failure.
+As you record data from routine inspections and repairs, you start to understand the frequency of breakdowns and their causes.
+Seeing these trends will visually help to plan when equipment should be serviced to prevent complete failure.

-By collecting and analysing historical asset data, you can establish expectations and set key performance indicators (KPIs) for your maintenance team.
-Your KPIs might include incentives such as:
+By collecting and analysing historical data, you can establish expectations and set key performance indicators (KPIs) for your maintenance team.
+KPIs include incentives such as: